Hassiummm/Hello-World/README.md

 Contents: notes for everything I'm interested in (◐‿◑), and notes for classes (￣▽￣)

+Here's my full plan!

+#1 Classic Books (with answers if possible)

-working on:
+currently working on:
-1. Basic Algebra I & II (N. Jacobson)
+1. Basic Algebra I & II (Jacobson)
-2. Algebra (S. Lang) (3rd)
+2. Algebra (Lang) (3rd)

-plan to do in 2024:
+plan to do:
-1. MATH 500 note: Abstract Algebra I
-2. MATH 535 note: General Topology
-3. Linear Algebra Done Right (S. Axler) (4th)
-4. Lecture Notes on Elementary Topology and Geometry (I. M. Singer & J. A. Thorpe)
+1. Linear Representations of Finite Groups (Serre)

+#2 Class Notes

+currently working on:
+no class in summer!!!
+I want to play Minecraft (*^_^*)

+#3 Reference Books

+currently working on:
-further plan: ???
+??? idk

-Where are they??? 😋 PRIVATE 🤪
+plan to do:
+????? idk

+Wait!
+I'm not a person who just want to read math books!!!
+Please recommend me any books or articles you think important (or interesting).
+I want other subjects in my Github. (>^ω^<)